NoahRosa/RealSenseID/Readme.md

 class MyAuthClbk : public RealSenseID::AuthenticationCallback
 {
 public:
-    // Called when result is available for a detected face.
+    void OnResult(const RealSenseID::AuthenticateStatus status, const char* user_id) override
-    // If the status==AuthenticateStatus::Success then the user_id will point to c string of the authenenticated user id. void OnResult(const RealSenseID::AuthenticateStatus status, const char* user_id) override {
+    {
         if (status == RealSenseID::AuthenticateStatus::Success)